Sell Canada's most trusted brand of travel insurance.

 After the travel bans are lifted, am I covered for COVID if I purchase the pre-existing condition coverage?

 It depends.
-All pre-existing conditions must be stable for 7 days prior to departure, so be sure to check these to make sure you can meet these eligibility requirements.
+All pre-existing conditions must be stable for at least 7 days prior to departure, so be sure to check these to make sure you can meet these eligibility requirements.
 However, there are other restrictions for COVID specifically.

 You are not able to purchase travel insurance with us if, within the past 30 days, you have: